-Tangible assets (i.e. assets with physical substance) that are held for use in the production or supply of goods and services, for rental to others, or for administrative purposes, and expected to be used during prospective application respectively, are:
+Tangible assets (i.e. assets with physical substance) that are held for use in the production or supply of goods and services, for rental to others, or for administrative purposes, and expected to be used during more than one period.

+prospective application

-Prospective application of a change in accounting policy and of recognising the effect of a change in an accounting estimate, a) applying the new accounting policy to transactions, other events and conditions occurring after the date as at which the policy is changed, andb) recognising the effect of the change in the accounting estimate in the current and future periods affected by the change.
+Prospective application of a change in accounting policy and of recognising the effect of a change in an accounting estimate, respectively, are:

+a) applying the new accounting policy to transactions, other events and conditions occurring after the date as at which the policy is changed, andb) recognising the effect of the change in the accounting estimate in the current and future periods affected by the change.